 Memorable Manitobans: John Benson “Jack” Carroll (1921-1986)

-Born at The Pas on 13 October 1921, son of Edmund Carroll (1886-1931) and Louisa May Rundle (1888-1976), he attended local schools and served in the Canadian army, rising from private to lieutenant from 1942 to 1945.
+Born at The Pas on 13 October 1921, son of hardware merchant Edmund Lee Carroll and Louisa May Rundle (1888-1976), he attended local schools and served in the Canadian army, rising to Lieutenant by 1945.
 Following his military discharge, he attended the University of Manitoba from 1945 to 1948.
-In 1950 he took over the family hardware store in The Pas.
+In 1950 he took over the family store in The Pas.